Ranked bandits in metric spaces: learning optimally diverse rankings over large document collections: Abstract

 \section{Abstract}

 Most learning to rank research has assumed that the utility of different documents is independent, which results in learned ranking functions that return redundant results.
 The few approaches that avoid this have rather unsatisfyingly lacked theoretical foundations, or do not scale.
-We present a learning-to-rank formulation that optimizes the fraction of satisfied users, with a scalable algorithm that explicitly takes document similarity and ranking context into account.
+We present a learning-to-rank formulation that optimizes the fraction of satisfied users, with several scalable algorithms that explicitly takes document similarity and ranking context into account.
+Our formulation is a non-trivial common generalization of two multi-armed bandit models from the literature: \emph{ranked bandits} \citep{RBA-icml08} and \emph{Lipschitz bandits} \citep{LipschitzMAB-stoc08}.
 We present theoretical justifications for this approach, as well as a near-optimal algorithm.
 Our evaluation adds optimizations that improve empirical performance, and shows that our algorithms learn orders of magnitude more quickly than previous approaches.